GraphXAIN: Narratives to Explain Graph Neural Networks: Examples of XAI Explanations in Natural Language for GNN Models

 \subsection{GraphXAIN}

-In this section, we present the remaining examples generated by our framework.
-Figure \ref{fig:XAIN_327} and Figure \ref{fig:XAIN_379} provide further insight into the interpretability of the GNN's model prediction by presenting coherence narratives, which demonstrates the GraphXAIN’s consistency across a range of randomly sampled nodes.
-Each example was generated following the same methodology, with nodes randomly sampled using the \texttt{random.sample(range(0, len(data.x)), 5)} function and \texttt{set\_seed(42)} to ensure reproducibility.
+In this section, we present more examples generated by the GraphXAIN method.
+Figure \ref{fig:XAIN_IMDB_95} and Figure \ref{fig:XAIN_379} provide further insight into the interpretability of the GNN's model prediction by presenting coherence narratives, which demonstrates the GraphXAIN’s consistency across a range of randomly sampled nodes for both node classification and node regression tasks.
+Each example was generated following the same methodology, with nodes randomly sampled using the \texttt{random.sample(range(0, len(data.x)), 5)} function and \texttt{set\_seed(42)}.
 The examples showcase the explanatory depth of GraphXAINs in capturing the reasoning behind the GNN model’s predictions.

-In the truncated subgraph visualisations presented in both Figure \ref{fig:XAIN_327} and Figure \ref{fig:XAIN_379}, GNNExplainer is instructed to reduce the subgraph to the seven most influential nodes according to edges' weight importance.
+In the truncated subgraph visualisations presented in both Figure \ref{fig:XAIN_IMDB_95} and Figure \ref{fig:XAIN_379}, GNNExplainer is instructed to reduce the subgraph to the seven most influential nodes according to edges' weight importance.
 As a result, this process occasionally results in disconnected nodes within the truncated subgraph, as GNNExplainer prioritises node importance over connectivity in the simplified view.
 Consequently, these subgraph representations can appear more unintuitive or fragmented.
 A complementary natural language narrative is therefore argued to be essential to bridge these interpretative gaps, providing end users with a coherent understanding of the GNN model's final prediction, regardless of the connectivity of the subgraph.

 For example, to obtain a connected subgraph for node 379, GNNExplainer requires at least 14 nodes in this particular example.
-In this larger subgraph, previously disconnected nodes 7 and 263, become connected to the target node 379, revealing their substantial influence on the final prediction.
+In this larger subgraph, previously disconnected nodes 7 and 263 become connected to the target node 379, revealing their substantial influence on the final prediction.
 However, as the subgraph expands, it becomes increasingly complex and challenging to interpret intuitively.
 Thus, a complementary natural language narrative is needed to provide a coherent understanding of the GNN model’s prediction.
 Figure \ref{fig:XAIN_379_14} presents GraphXAIN's output for a connected subgraph containing the 14 most influential nodes for the target node's 379 prediction.